 Why Rabies Vaccinations Are So Important

 Most people with pets have heard of rabies.
 Most have even heard a few anecdotal stories about the disease.
 Most, thankfully, haven’t had personal experience with rabies or seen firsthand how it affects pets and their owners.
-This blog examines rabies and the importance of rabies vaccinations.
+This informational piece examines rabies and the importance of rabies vaccinations.
 It’s not a pleasant topic, but it’s much-needed information if you’re a pet owner.

 What Is Rabies?